 Meanwhile, people on fixed-rate mortgages won’t be affected immediately.
 These mortgages fix the interest rate a homeowner will pay for a certain length of time – usually two years or five years.

-Once a tracker or fixed mortgage comes to an end, lenders can put borrowers on a standard variable rate (SVR) mortgage.
+Once a tracker or fixed mortgage comes to an end, lenders can put borrowers on a standard-variable rate mortgage.
 This means mortgage payments could change each month, depending on the rate.

 What does inflation mean for wages?